Ramasubramanian/ramasubramanian.github.io/posts/disrupted.md

 ##### Day 240:

 After having used the patch sensor for 3 months students start complaining about irritation and burning sensation, some students say they feel thirsty too frequently only because of this patch and they drink too much water to take too much bile breaks in the day.
-Parents sue Yangtze for millions.
+Parents sue Yangtze for because they tried to strees their children's kidneys by overworking them.

-Yangtze overengineers again resolve to fix this by completely eliminating sensor
+Yangtze overengineers again resolve to fix this by completely eliminating the need for a sensor

 ##### Day 350: